ivan-kolesov/test-laravel/readme.md

 ### 5. Build assets

 You have to have yarn or node to build assets.
-The project has already built assets, but if you want to renew them just:

 Run in console `yarn install` or `npm install`.